marq24/ha-evcc/README.md

   - Adjust home-battery settings
   - Adjust/create Vehicle & Loadpoint charging plan via HA-Services [http://[YOUR-HA-INSTANCE]:8123/developer-tools/service](http://[YOUR-HA-INSTANCE]:8123/developer-tools/service)

-- Supporting most of the other loadpoint and vehicle data that is available via the API - please let me know, if you miss some data - probably it just slipped through my attention during testing.
+- Supporting most of the other loadpoint and vehicle data that is available via the API – please let me know if you miss some data – probably it just slipped through my attention during testing.

 ### evcc-Configuration objects are **not supported**